 To Wrap Up

-Quality Assurance is a process you simply cannot avoid.
+You simply cannot avoid software Quality Assurance services.
 Each airplane prior to the departure undergoes a technical check.
 If there is any issue, the aircraft is grounded until the problem is solved.
 Similarly, each software product needs to be checked before a launch.
 You cannot afford to deploy bugged software because users will not give your app a second chance.